sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

     and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extradimensional dark gods.

-# Making your own character

-Spread out A, B, C cards, take turns picking

-Items - 2 mundane items or 1 magic item

-"Use a Magic Item" move gives you 2 magic items

-"Channel the Living Light" move gives you Sigil of the Living Light

-"Entreat the Blood-Bound" move gives you Blade of Echoes

-A player inevitably asks why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
-At that point the GM should ask them a question, "Yes, why does it weigh you down?
-What about magic in this world, or what about your character makes them especially burdened by magical items?"

-### Fitting the fiction

-One of the joys of Deckahedron World is **building** your character up from a scrappy adventurer to a force to be reckoned with.

-Explain that the characters start out as "scrappy adventurers" that are not much more powerful than a common villager.
-They've got an edge over regular folk, (their special abilities) but they're not mechanically that much stronger.
-Encourage your players to choose backstories that fit where the characters are, mechanically.

-Avoid the situation of a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, who gets beat up by a farmer with a shovel and his pet goat.

-This doesn't mean don't let the player create the barbarian character.
-It means, if they do, find some fictional justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.

 # Move Levels